 Step 6: Put in the Decor

 We’ve finally reached the fun part.
-At this juncture, your cage is already to go.
-All you need to do from here is add in your hamster’s decor.
+At this juncture, your cage is all ready to go.
+All you need to do from here is add in your hamster's decor.

 How to Make DIY Toys Out of Household Items